ryanczm/Analytic-Musings/notes/fa/fa.md

     * A home team score and a away team score.
     * Idea being certain teams have more home advantage than others.
     * Certain teams have more away advantage than others.
+    * The problem is do you want to model this as an aggregate thing or a pairwise thing - aka a home/away advantage against any team in general, or against specific setups?
 * **Injury feature**
     * An injury score where player injuries imply the squad is weakened for the next match.
 This would be tricky because of player importance and substitutability.
     * We know injuries to a key player can derail an entire season.
 So this is really important.